ADBeta/MIDIPad/README.md

 * rtmidi library

 ## TO-DO
+* Add a quit option to the CLI port selection
+* Make the cleanup function better and more actively clean RAM
 * Choose audio controller
 * Impliment and test the audio handler API
 * design simple container for key  data, press time, unified data container
 * design time based sequencer and UI/CLI elements to support it.
 * add a fully capable error handler for CLI and UI
+### Longterm TO-DO
-* long term: add a customizable config file to add more lighting controls. e.g.
+* add a customizable config file to add more lighting controls. e.g.
 button count, lighting controls, lighting commands, default values etc
+* Add animation lighting controller and easy config methods

 ## Changelog
 * 2.0.1 - Complete overhaul of systems and API calls.
 Finished some documentation.